dborzov/borzov.ca/content/posts/frenchirix.md

 ## Footnotes

-6. Since some people were wondering: yes, the website currently uses some dialogue lines from a Netflix TV show as language examples for educational purposes.
+6. The website currently uses some dialogue lines from a Netflix TV show as language examples for educational purposes.
 As a non-commercial educational website, this use fully meets the conditions of the "fair use" doctrine in the US and "fair dealing" in Canada.
 Still, we all know that this has never stopped some of those companies with lawyers that need to find ways to justify their salaries.
-Therefore, the idea is to focus on building the data processing pipeline that will work for any media, not just the specific one currently used.
+Therefore, the idea is to build a data processing pipeline that will work for any video media, not just the one currently used, not just the specific one currently used.
 This way, the second that specific copyright owners express disagreement with this particular use, the public version of this website will switch to something else.
 7. And like with GPUs, things are actually much more complicated, and I do not claim to understand all this all that much.
 But I have gotta say that this is an oversimplification to get a point across.
+8. Well, I only read the book that was written to be fun to read (Pinker's).
+I skimmed and used an LLM to get the chapter summaries for Hummel's.